guntas1808/guntas1808/README.md

 Here's a quote that i really like:

 > **Aim for the moon.
-Even if you miss, you will end up in the stars\
+Even if you miss, you will end up in the stars.\
 > ~ W. Clement Stone**

 <!--